minvws/nl-covid19-coronacheck-app-coordination/docs/error-handling.md

 To ensure we can properly identify where an issue is, each reported error code should:

-a) identify which situation it is (e.g. which feature, which backend call, etc)
+* identify which situation it is (e.g. which feature, which backend call, etc)
-b) what the error is
+* what the error is

 So that we can see from the code in which flow it happened, which api call it was, and why it happened.